DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 The METS (Metadata Encoding and Transmission Standard) is a standard for encoding descriptive, administrative, and structural metadata expressed using the XML Schema Language.

 The METS Schema for an E-ARK SIP is the same as for an E-ARK AIP or a E-ARK DIP.
-The actual requirents of the METS used in the E-ARK SIP are defined in the Common Specification for Information Packages on section "5.3 Use of METS".
+The actual requirements of the METS used in the E-ARK SIP are defined in the Common Specification for Information Packages on section "5.3 Use of METS".
 However, there are some small differences between a METS instance of an E-ARK SIP and an E-ARK CS IP.
 Most of the differences consist of setting the values of particular attributes or elements, setting the terms of controlled vocabularies or making optional elements mandatory.

 These differences are materialised by means of a METS profile.
 The SIP METS profile extends the CS IP METS profile.
 In this section we will only highlight the differences between the SIP METS and the CS IP METS XML document.
-In order to fully understand how to create or interpred a METS file included within a SIP, you should start by reading the CS IP.
+In order to fully understand how to create or interpred a METS file included within an SIP, you should start by reading the CS IP.

 ### Extended use of the METS root element (element `mets`)